Jake151987/wallet-cli/README.md

 > The address of the witness's account, it is a base58check type address.

 brokerage
 > The ratio of brokerage you want to update to, the limit of it: 0-100.
+If enter 20, it means the SR will received 20% of the rewards, and the rest will be rewarded to the voters, in this case, it is 80%.

 For example: